 Secondary buildings such as garages and sheds are important characterdefining elements in some historic districts.
 They give scale and texture to the environment, sometimes providing a pleasing contrast to the primary buildings.

-14.1 New buildings designed for districts with existing secondary buildings should consider the contributions they make to the character of the site and street as well as respect their location, size, materials and other defining characteristics.
+New buildings designed for districts with existing secondary buildings should consider the contributions they make to the character of the site and street as well as respect their location, size, materials and other defining characteristics.
 If appropriate, a new building's site should contain similar secondary buildings.

 Secondary buildings are often important to the character of existing buildings and streets.
-They should be incorporated in new construction, if possible
+They should be incorporated in new construction, if possible.

-Preparation of these guidelines was funded in part by a grant from the United States Department of the Interior, National Park Service.
+The District of Columbia Historic Preservation Guidelines were developed under a grant from the Historic Preservation Division, Department of Consumer and Regulatory Affairs, Government of the District of Columbia.
+They were funded in part by a grant from the United States Department of the Interior, National Park Service.
 The United States Department of the Interior prohibits discrimination on the basis of race, color, sex, national origin, or handicap.
-If you believe that you have been discriminated against in any program, activity, or facility as described above, or if you desire further information, please write to: Office of Equal Opportunity, U.S. Department of the Interior, 1849 C Street NW, Washington, D.C.
-20240
+If you believe that you have been discriminated against in any program, activity or facility in this program, or if you desire further information please write to: Director, Office of Equal Opportunity, National Capital Region, National Park Service, U.S. Department of the Interior, 1100 Ohio Drive, S.W., Washington, D.C.
+20242, (202) 619-7020.
+AN EQUAL OPPORTUNITY EMPLOYER M/F/H.